kanisterio/kanister/BUILD.md

 ## Build Kanister image

-Kanister build image [workflow](.github/workflows/kanister-image-build.yaml) is used to build and push new Kanister build image.
-It is on-demand workflow and you need to run it manually.
+The Kanister build image [workflow](.github/workflows/kanister-image-build.yaml) is used to build and push a new Kanister build image (`ghcr.io/kanisterio/build`).
-This workflow expects `image tag` value as an input which gets used while building and pushing the image.
+It is an on-demand workflow and needs to be run manually.
+This workflow expects `image tag` value as an input.

-To make the new tag persistent, you need to set it [here](https://github.com/kanisterio/kanister/blob/bf570c75cfaa28a0c9038c8c2a611e4a8a2e517a/Makefile#L61) and raise a PR.
+The author updating the build image tag must raise a separate PR to update this value for it to be used in the build process.
+It should be set it [here](https://github.com/kanisterio/kanister/blob/master/Makefile#L61).